petersulyok/smfc/README.md

 ./bin/install.sh --local --verbose --keep-config
 ```

-Here we clone the GitHub repository and make the `smfc` package locally before installation.
+This clones the GitHub repository and builds the `smfc` package locally before installation.

-On the other hand, there is an uninstallation script ([`bin/uninstall.sh`](https://raw.githubusercontent.com/petersulyok/smfc/refs/heads/main/bin/uninstall.sh)) which can uninstall `smfc`.
+There is also an uninstallation script ([`bin/uninstall.sh`](https://raw.githubusercontent.com/petersulyok/smfc/refs/heads/main/bin/uninstall.sh)) for removing `smfc`.
-This script has the following command line parameters:
+It has the following command line parameters:

 ```
 user@host:~$ ./uninstall.sh --help